Trust based attachment: Trust-based attachment

 We now use these insights to propose a mechanism for generating social networks (\cref{fig:trust_attachment_process}).
 Consider a newcomer who is introduced to a social group by a random individual from that group.
 Thus, the newcomer's first link is formed to a random individual.
 Subsequently, the newcomer seeks to attach to individuals who have a high incentive to be cooperative toward her \cite{jackson2010social,easley2010networks,raub2013rationality}.
 This goal can be achieved in the following way.
 The newcomer, $j$, attaches to individual $i$ with a probability that is proportional to the quantity $n_{ij}$ on the potential link.
 The larger $n_{ij}$ the more incentive for $i$ to cooperate with $j$ and thus the more reason for $j$ to trust that $i$ is cooperative toward her.
 We assume here that the target individual for the new attachment $i$ only accepts newcomers with a given constant probability.
 As this does not influence the attachment statistics (but only the effective time scale of the process), we omit this influence in the following discussion.

 In order to generate a network of $N$ total individuals with average degree $k$, we begin with a fully connected graph of $k+1$ individuals.
 Then we add individuals one at a time until there are $N$ individuals in total.
 Each new individual forms $k/2$ connections as described above.
 We propose to call this algorithm for generating social networks ``trust based attachment" (TBA).
 In this algorithm, trust forms the glue of social networks.

-TBA generates networks that have several desirable, realistic features (\cref{fig:trust_attachment_process} and {\bf Extended Data Figure \ref{fig:graph_generation_extended}}), which include include high clustering, power law degree distributions, and small world behavior, as well as a distribution of $n_{ij}$ values similar to that of real social networks.
+{\J Naturally, TBA forms a simplified model that does not capture all aspects underlying the formation of real-life social networks.
+Therefore, we do not expect this model to reproduce all features of real social networks.
+For example, it does not reproduce the distinct community structures commonly found in real social networks, possibly due to a lack of modeling homophily, spatial constraints, or heterogeneity in the properties of individuals \cite{holzhauer2013considering,kim2017effect,avin2020mixed,murase2019structural}.
+It is also not an attempt to quantitatively ``fit'' the properties of real social networks.
+Instead, we aim to show that this simple mechanism generates several important properties of real social networks, thus providing a possible mechanistic justification for their emergence.
+In particular,} TBA generates networks that have several desirable, realistic features (\cref{fig:trust_attachment_process} and Extended Data Figure 6 in \nameref{S1_SI}), which include include high clustering, power law degree distributions, and small world behavior.

-In \cref{fig:P_real_examples}, we compare a component of a real social network to an equivalent network of the same size and average degree generated by TBA.
-Edges are colored by $n_{ij}$ and nodes are colored by the value of $n_{ij}$ averaged over all neighbors $j$, which we denote as $n_{i*}$ .
+{\J To build some further intuition for the key quantities and network models introduced in this paper, we show in \cref{fig:P_real_examples} a component of a real social network as well as an equivalent network of the same size and average degree generated by TBA.
+The purpose of this illustration is not to show quantitative agreement.
+Rather, it is to illustrate the qualitative structure of these networks, and show the dependence of $n_{ij}$ on local structural features, embedded in a more realistic context than in previous figures.} Edges are colored by $n_{ij}$ and nodes are colored by the value of $n_{ij}$ averaged over all neighbors $j$, which we denote as $n_{i*}$ .
 While $n_{ij}$ is specific to the relationship from $i$ to $j$, $n_{i*}$ can be seen as a measure of ``average trustworthiness'' of the individual $i$, and its statistics have been studied extensively on real-world as well as small world and preferential attachment networks \cite{PhysRevE.76.036117}.
-The similarity between the networks is evident in the varied degree distribution and the densely connected and highly clustered core.
+Even in the small networks in this figure one can see the varied degree distribution and the densely connected and highly clustered ``core''.
+For a more quantitative assessment of networks generated by TBA we refer to \cref{fig:trust_attachment_process}.